danielkinguk/draft-rrk-cats-flexmedia-usecase/draft-rrk-cats-flexmedia-usecase-00.md

 The following terms are used in this document:

 * AI:
 : Artificial Intelligence aims to create systems capable of performing tasks that typically require human intelligence, such as understanding natural language, recognizing patterns, and making decisions.

+* Clients:
+: Media playback applications are designed to request and ingest flexible media content.

+* Objects:
+: Assets that are used to make a piece of content.

+* Scheduler:
+* : Instantiates executors for jobs at a local controller based on the resources available at the compute site where the system resides.

+* Service:
+: A media stream of user-generated personalised content.

 # Significance of Flexible Media and Internet Usage

+A Flex Media (FM) service is personalised media such as stories, audiobooks, and games.
+This content is generated based on user preferences and experiential learning, ensuring a tailored experience.
+It employs multi-directional delivery methods, allowing user-generated content and personalised media to thrive.
+This "software-powered content" caters to end-users, the primary recipients and participants in this dynamic ecosystem.

 # Objectives of the Analysis